JonathanMEdwards/subtext10/doc/language.md

 }
 check =?
 3
 ```
 An `accumulate` block must define two input items.
-The block will be executed repeatedly, like a `transform`, feeding items from the input array into the first input item.
+The block will be executed repeatedly, like a `for-all`, feeding items from the input array into the first input item.
 The first item (named `item` in this example) must be an input referencing the template value with `[]`.
 The second input (`sum`) acts as an accumulator.
 On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` becomes the result of the previous call.
 This example is equivalent to the built-in `sum()` function that sums an array of numbers.
-If the function rejects an item then it will be skipped and the accumulator value will be passed on to the next call.
-An `accumulate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).
+An `accumulate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `sum(100)` starts the accumulator at 100).

+> If an item is rejected, should it be skipped, or stop the accumulation?

 ## Tracked and untracked arrays